ART HISTORY 89S / MEDIEVAL & RENAISSANCE STUDIES 89S / VISUAL MEDIA STUDIES 89S

 The Worlds of Cervantes (ALP, CZ, CCI)

 This course provides a reader manual to Don Quixoteand the captivity plays by Miguel de Cervantes (1557-1616).
 It examines the multiple spaces of the Mediterranean world inhabited by travelers, day laborers, soldiers, captives, and pirates, Cervantes creates to reflect about displacement.
 For Cervantes migration defines his own life experience and that of his characters.
 Together they portray the human spirit, which seeks adventure, pursues dreams, and finds reason to hope in the most adverse circumstances.
 The course juxtaposes Cervantes's works with an exhibit about the arts of migration (Nasher, Rubenstein Center for the Arts), materials from the Rubenstein Library, and a workshop by prominent Cervantes scholar Mary Gaylord (Harvard U).
+Please see course flyer for more information.

 Professor: Elvira Vilches